brightroll/unixrack/README.md

 ## Usage

-If you are using rackup and middleware and unixrack.rb is in 'lib/':
+Here is an example command to run the standard Rack lobster web app.
+You can get the sample in the samples directory from the github repo
+at: https://github.com/drudru/unixrack.
+Copy lobster.ru into your current dir then run:

-    $ RACK_ENV=stage bin/rackup --port 2897 -s unixrack -r 'lib/unixrack' config.ru
+    $ RACK_ENV=stage rackup --port 4004 -s unixrack -r unixrack lobster.ru

+To run your own application, just create your own rackup (.ru) file with your own Rack middleware.

 ## Contributing